happypeter/edocs/soho.md

 - make it big but cute. use open area https://youtu.be/8zmkPhH4cms?t=76
 - the space we have
   - 60cm deep, 280cm height, 180cm width.
+  - I am not the only guy who play hanging rod on that corner https://youtu.be/AShs_TGOJQI?t=694
 - Dimensions
   - deep: 55cm(my big closet is 52cm )
   - width: 125cm(3x40+5, 40 is $white_box_size width)